nimaniarad/Credit-Card-Balance--Who-is-More-in-Debts/Part-A---Credit-Card-Balance--Who-is-More-in-Debts.md

 individuals can manage their budgets and pay off their debts better.

-The first thing that comes to mind can be rich people, but what about the most mejority of middle class communities.
-Banks would not like to lose their customers to their competirors.
+The first thing that comes to mind can be rich people, but what about the most majority of middle class communities.
+Banks would not like to lose their customers to their competitors.
 So, what is important is to know how banks can have more customers with less debt.

-Four kinds of individuals are investigated: Students(Non-Students), Married (Unmarried ones), Males (Females), and the individual’s ethnicity based on these factors: Income, Credit limit, Age, Education, and Balance.
+Four kinds of individuals are investigated: Students(Non-Students), Married (Unmarried ones), Males (Females), and the individuals ethnicity based on these factors: Income, Credit limit, Age, Education, and Balance.

 ### Model